Provision OKE on Oracle Cloud - Step by Step Guide

 Section titled “Check Applications”kubectl get applications -n argocdExpected output:

-NAME SYNC STATUS HEALTH STATUSargocd-ingress Synced Healthyargocd-self-managed Synced Healthycert-manager Synced Healthydocs-app Synced Healthyenvoy-gateway Synced Healthyexternal-dns Synced Healthyexternal-secrets Synced Healthygateway-api-crds Synced Healthymanaged-secrets Synced Healthyroot-app Synced HealthyCheck Pods
+NAME SYNC STATUS HEALTH STATUSargocd-ingress Synced Healthycert-manager Synced Healthydocs-app Synced Healthyenvoy-gateway Synced Healthyexternal-dns Synced Healthyexternal-secrets Synced Healthygateway-api-crds Synced Healthyhomer-app Synced Healthyk3s-docs-app Synced Healthymanaged-secrets Synced Healthymetrics-server Synced Healthyopenclaw-app Synced Healthyopenclaw-operator Synced HealthyCheck Pods

 Section titled “Check Pods”kubectl get pods -AAll pods should be Running except for completed Job pods.